robert-chiodi/interface-reconstruction-library/docs/markdown/paraboloid-polytope_intersection.md

 ## Unit cube translation (Section 7.1)

-In order to reproduce Figures 5 and 6 of the [paper](), it is necessary to build the unit tests of IRL (for which the option `-D BUILD_TESTING=ON` must be provided when building IRL itself).
+In order to reproduce Figures 5 and 6 of the [paper](), it is necessary to build the unit tests of IRL (for which the option `-D BUILD_TESTING=ON` must be provided when configuring IRL via CMake).
 This requires executing the additional command:

 ```
 make irl_test